A young scientist who brings his dog and best friend Sparky back to life.

-Victor's pet dog that he brings back to life.
+Victor's dog, whom he brings back to life.

 - Action Pet: When he takes on the mutated Mr. Whiskers.

 - Body Horror: Sparky's body has stitches, holes, and his tail comes off, but hes still a lovable dog.

 - Official Couple: Possibly with Persephone by the end.